bitplane/bitplane.net/dev/python/index.md

 # 🐍 Python stuff

 I've been programming in Python since about 2001.
-I think it was Mo Patel, the legend that he is, who showed me the ropes while we were load testing software in C++ at the Department for Work and Pensions.
+I think it was Mo Patel, the legend that he is, who showed me the ropes while we were doing C/C++ while load testing software for the Department for Work and Pensions.

 Python's probably my favourite language and has been a constant throughout my adult life.
 Back then I would have called it a modern BASIC.
 I still think